 You’ll be surprised just how few cleaning tool you need to clean your home.
 I have a mop & bucket, hoover, sweeping brush, dust pan, rags and old toothbrushes.
 That’s it.

 I’ve see loofah’s sold as cleaning tools.
 I have to say I’m not a fan of them for anything other than a body scrub.
 Although compostable I find that they become soft too quickly making them little better than fabric cloths.
 Plus hairs get trapped in them very easily, which sort of grosses me out but if you’d like to try them Loof Co is one brand to check out.
 I’ve also tried crocheted cloths made from cotton and jute but again they weren’t abrasive enough to work any better than fabric cloths.
 Instead I use dry bicarbonate of soda as an abrasive or a coconut fibre scourer (see above), which is also compostable at the end of it’s life.

 A lot of what I own was bought pre-zero waste days and so it’s your bog standard badly-made nasty plastic stuff.
 It’d be wasteful for me to bin it just because it no longer fits with my values so I’ll just replace items as they wear out.

 One tool that is on my to-buy list when my mop comes to the end of it’s life is a cuban mop.
 I saw this mentioned in one of the Zero Waste Facebook groups I’m in and it seems like a genius device to me.
 Simple and sustainable and stylish to boot if you like that sort of thing in your mop.
-Here’s a good blog post on the options and how to use them.
+Here’s a good article on the options and how to use them.
 Unfortunately they only seem to be available to buy on Amazon.